The key similarities and differences between these two popular martial arts

 - Extra resources

-The key technical and strategy differences between BJJ and Japanese jiu jitsu
+The key differences between BJJ and Japanese jiu jitsu

 Brazilian Jiu Jitsu focuses exclusively on grappling and mostly takes place on the ground.
 BJJ practitioners use chokes, strangles and joint locks to submit their opponents, mostly from a sports perspective.